 DISCUSSION

 Recent improvement in socioeconomic level and health consciousness has resulted in an annual increase in the incidence of pituitary adenomas.
-Pituitary adenomas not only have various characteristics of tumors, but also can cause abnormalities in endocrine function, affecting physical and mental health in terms of growth, development and fertility, and causing adverse outcomes for patients, families and society.
+Pituitary adenomas not only have various characteristics of tumors, but also can cause abnormalities in endocrine function, affecting physical and mental health in terms of growth, development, and fertility and causing adverse outcomes for patients, families, and society.

-Treatment for pituitary adenomas includes medication, surgery and radiotherapy[6].
-Prolactinoma is the most common type of hormone-secreting pituitary tumor, for which dopamine receptor agonists such as bromocriptine are preferred.
+Treatment for pituitary adenomas includes medication, surgery, and radiotherapy[6].
+Prolactinoma is the most common type of hormone-secreting pituitary tumor for which dopamine receptor agonists such as bromocriptine are preferred.
 Cabergoline is used for patients who are resistant to bromocriptine.
 Dopamine receptor agonists can reduce the hormone level and tumor size.
-However, patients who cannot be alleviated or relapse can choose surgery.
-Surgical resection should be preferred for the other types of pituitary adenomas, for which medication has poor efficacy.
+However, patients whose symptoms cannot be alleviated or who relapse can choose surgery.
+Surgical resection should be preferred for the other types of pituitary adenomas for which medication has poor efficacy.
 Radiotherapy is an adjuvant therapy for pituitary adenomas to reduce tumor size and lower surgical difficulty.
 It can also help with treatment of residual and relapsed pituitary adenomas[7].
 Therefore, surgery is the main treatment for nonfunctional pituitary adenomas.
-The resection of pituitary adenomas by trans-sphenoidal approach under microscopy and neuroendoscopy is a clinically mature minimally invasive surgery.
+The resection of pituitary adenomas by transsphenoidal approach under microscopy and neuroendoscopy is a clinically mature minimally invasive surgery.

-In the last 20 years, neuroendoscopic trans-sphenoidal approach for resection of pituitary adenomas has been rapidly developed, with good curative effect[8].
+In the last 20 years, neuroendoscopic transsphenoidal approach for resection of pituitary adenomas has been rapidly developed with good curative effect[8].
 We can observe all aspects of the diseased tissue and its surrounding structures by neuroendoscopy.
 The operative vision is so clear that the anatomical structure of the saddle bottom and its surroundings can be clearly identified during the operation.
 Tumor resection can be observed clearly and the dead angle of view can be reduced[9].
-At the same time, we can better avoid injuring the internal carotid artery, cavernous sinus, optic nerve and oculomotor nerve.
+At the same time, we can better avoid injuring the internal carotid artery, cavernous sinus, optic nerve, and oculomotor nerve.
 Patients incur less damage, which eases their postoperative recovery[10].
 However, the surgical difficulty is increased because of the narrow natural channels without a nasal speculum and the small operating space that necessitate single-handed operation.
-Besides, the neuroendoscopic image is only 2D, which lacks any stereoscopic sense[11].
-So, it is difficult to stop bleeding and the surgeon needs a high level of technical expertise[12].
+Furthermore, the neuroendoscopic image is only 2D, which lacks any stereoscopic sense[11].
+Therefore, it is difficult to stop bleeding, and the surgeon needs a high level of technical expertise[12].

 The advantages of the microscope relative to the neuroendoscope are that the former has 3D vision and good spatial stereopsis, and surgeons can operate with both hands, which can stop bleeding easier and keep the surgical field clear.
-However, the microscope has a limited, tubular field of view, with which the anatomical condition of the saddle area cannot be well exposed.
-In addition, it is difficult to observe the tumor and deep important structures in the blind area of the field, which may easily cause tumor residue and damage surrounding important nerves and tissues, resulting in complications[13].
-Besides, trans-sphenoidal surgery under the microscope needs the surgeon to push the nasal septum to the opposite side to cause artificial nasal bone fracture, and even cut off part of the bony nasal septum, which may cause more nasal mucosal bleeding.
+However, the microscope has a limited, tubular field of view, which the anatomical condition of the saddle area cannot be well exposed.
+In addition, it is difficult to observe the tumor and deep important structures in the blind area of the field, which may easily cause tumor residue and damage surrounding important nerves and tissues resulting in complications[13].
+Transsphenoidal surgery under the microscope needs the surgeon to push the nasal septum to the opposite side to cause artificial nasal bone fracture and can cut off part of the bony nasal septum, which may cause more nasal mucosal bleeding.